 Since many people are getting flu shots this time of year, it’s time again for me to answer that question, “Ron, what do you think about flu shots?”

-I try to be humble, and so I mention that research has shown that flu shots are no more effective than a placebo at preventing the flu in elderly (see the NY Times article).
-The same result was found for infants under two years old (see the article).
+I mention that research has shown that flu shots are no more effective than a placebo at preventing the flu in elderly (see the NY Times article here.)
+The same result was found for infants under two years old (see the article here.)

 For those of us who are not infants and not yet elderly, the evidence is mixed.
 The problem is that, before the flu season begins, the CDC makes an educated guess about which strains of the flu virus will be most prevalent in the upcoming season.
 Sometimes, this guess is off, sometimes it is on.
 In the former cases, you get studies that show that the flu virus does nothing (like this one).